Note: This post is an archive of multiple food-related recaps that I have posted over the years. Scroll down to read all of the articles.

 From the constantly-changing cultural hotspot in Pittsburgh to the monochrome fine dining establishment in Mexico to the rural Louisiana general store that sells both steaks and toilet paper, I had an opportunity to eat at a bunch of interesting places over the past 12 months.

 Regular readers know that I freely acknowledge not being the most sophisticated foodie in the world, but I always enjoy discovering unique and offbeat restaurants while traveling, places that stand out from the rest.
 And while “interesting” doesn’t necessarily equal “good,” I can say that I did enjoy my meals at each location listed.

-These were the six most interesting restaurants I dined at in 2014.
+These were the six most interesting restaurants I dined at this year.